timmorrisdev/south-coast-sup/README.md

     - [About the club](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/wireframes/About.png)
     - [Why / Where / Event pages](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/wireframes/Why_%20_%20Where%20_%20Events%20pages.png)
     - [Signup page](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/wireframes/Signup.png)
+### Design Descisions Made During Development
+- Landing Page 'Call-To-Action' section
+    - I chose to further develop the club ethos section on the home/landing page to include buttons directing the user to key areas of the site.
+This is to inprove the user experience and also to prevent any first time user from navigating away from the page before finding what they require.

+ - 'Where to SUP' page
+    - After arranging the page into three cards, as per the wireframe, I found the content too much to show while trying to keep a streamlined and clutter-free user experience.
+I made the descision to utilise a nav instead of the cards, allowing me to display more detailed information for each location while maintaining a clear layout.
+This design also leaves room for future development as adding more locations as the club grows will not take up more real-estate on the page.

+- Event Registration Modals
+    - Having built the events page, I needed a way of the user registering their interest in a parcicular event without directing them to a further page and interrupting their jouney through the site.
+I settled on using a modal containing the resigtration form to achieve this.
+The information entered will be delivered to the Code Institute form-dump server.

+- Colour Scheme
+    - I found a couple of my suggested colours a little too bold for my vision for the site.
+While keeping fairly close to the colour scheme detailed in the previous section, I was able to use the colour picker in Google dev tools to adjust the shades being used to achieve a more relaxed colour theme across the site.

+### Future Development Opportunities
+- Updating The 'Where To SUP' Page
+    - As the club grows, I anticipate more locations being added to the 'where to SUP' page.
+There is opportunity to create an interactive map with a search function that would allow the user to easily see a whole host of local places to participate in the sport.Along with their geographical location in relation to each other.

+        This is beyond the scope of this project, but something I would look to do in the future.
 ___
 ## Features
 - Responsive across all devices and screen sizes.